By Nate Gadzhibalaev

 This is the year the Black Mirror Waldo episode might easily happen.
 Social media companies are investing in augmented reality, and some of them are actually rolling out new face filter features.

-Face filters are already popular, but predictions are that it will be nothing compared to 2018, when technologies will get even more sophisticated.
-Face filters and temporary content go hand in hand, and marketers will certainly start to explore this relatively new digital marketing domain in 2018.
+Face filters are already popular, but predictions are that it will be nothing compared to what’s to come, when technologies will get even more sophisticated.
+Face filters and temporary content go hand in hand, and marketers will certainly start to explore this relatively new digital marketing domain.

 7. Live Streaming Is Taking Off